linode/docs/docs/guides/applications/containers/how-to-use-dockerfiles/index.md

 1. At the command prompt either via SSH or Lish in the Linode Manager, create and change to a new directory by typing `mkdir ~/mydockerbuild && cd ~/mydockerbuild`.
     {{< note >}}
 This places the Docker build directory in the home directory.
-Do not store the Dockerfile in the home directory itself or the server's root directory, but instead create a separate directory and place all necessary files within it along with the Dockerfile.
+Do not store the Dockerfile in the home directory itself or the server's root directory.
+Instead create a separate directory and place all necessary files within it along with the Dockerfile.
 {{< /note >}}

 2. Create the file by entering `touch Dockerfile`.